purelabio/guideline/general.md

 * Avoid avoidable closures.
 Define functions in root scope.
   * Move unavoidable closures as close to root scope as possible.
 * Reduce the amount of possible states.
-  * Simpler software has fewer states.
+  * Simpler software has as few states as possible.
   * More states = more likely to have undefined behaviors = less reliability.
 * Avoid invalid states.
   * In correct software, all states must be intentional.